neutron-org/dex-quint-model/modelReport.md

     shares: int
 }
 ```
-Each pool contains the information about its reserves (a pair of two integers) and total shares minted (an integer).
+Each pool contains the information about its reserves (a pair of two integers) and total existing shares (an integer).

 Check the other types in [types.qnt](./types.qnt).

 ### Model Evolution: Initial State
-The initial state is very simple, with nothing in pools or tranches:
+The initial state is very simple, with nothing in pools or tranches, and with some coins amount assigned to each user:
 ```bluespec
 pure val initState: State = {
     tranches: Map(),